-The first dwelling house was initially constructed by John Stanley, Jr., but he probably never resided there.
+The first dwelling house was initially constructed by John Stanley, Jr., though he probably never resided there.
 Ebenezer Steele purchased the property and expanded the structure.
-Steele was both a farmer and a weaver, and the house today has a display room devoted to the local eighteenth century weaver's craft complete with a loom.
+Steele was both a farmer and a weaver, and the house today has a display room devoted to the local eighteenth-century weaver's craft complete with a loom.
 The house passed to Steele's daughter, Mary Smith, who sold the house in 1735 to Rev. Samuel Whitman.

-The house's most prominent owner, Solomon Whitman, was a shoemaker, farmer and justice of the peace.
-His legal papers are housed at the Connecticut State Library and reveal a man whose views on punishment gained acceptance in the Connecticut General Assembly.
+The house's most prominent owner, Solomon Whitman, was a shoemaker, farmer, and justice of the peace.
+His legal papers are housed at the Connecticut State Library.
 Whitman eschewed corporal punishments for the most part, but he did advocate binding individuals in servitude if they stole goods worth more than forty shillings.

 In 1839 a ship, La Amistad, transporting 53 illegally captured Mende people from Sierra Leone, was traveling around Cuba to deliver the enslaved to plantations.
 The captives mutinied and sailed the ship northward.
 Forty-four surviving captives sailed the ship to Long Island, New York, where they were taken into custody aboard the USS Washington.
 They were first jailed in New Haven.
 After 18 months of trials and appeals, the United States Supreme Court declared them free people.
 While they awaited their return home, they resided in Farmington, and some of them worked in the kitchen at the Stanley-Whitman House.
 Farmington residents helped raise funds for the Mendes' return to Africa.